01 May Top 10 Digital Pianos Under $2000 – REVIEW | May 2021

 – Casio PXS UPDATE: For only $200 more at $849, check out the new big brother Casio PX-S3000 at our following review link.
 This piano is simply Amazing!
 PX-S3000 Review

-– Kawai ES8 digital piano at $1649 has been known the premier instrument in its price range under $2000 since it came out a couple years ago.
-What makes this digital piano so popular is its incredibly realistic organic stereo grand piano sound along with a key action that plays like “butter” and its pedaling sustain response.
-Not only that, but this piano is quite versatile in its ability to be taken off its optional stand and put on a portable metal stand and played it that way with a single sustain pedal because it only weighs just 47 lbs but produces a beautiful piano tone because of its advanced sound and sampling technology.
-This is a popular model in homes, schools, universities, churches, studios, and other popular venues.
-It’s a great choice whether you’re a beginner, intermediate, or advanced piano player because the ES8 does such a great job in making you feel like you’re playing a real high quality acoustic piano.
+– Kawai ES920 digital piano at $1599 is a new model just coming out in late October or sometime in November.
+It is replacing the highly successful and very popular ES8 which was known as the premier instrument in its price range under $2000 since it came out a few years ago.
+The ES920 has an even more realistic organic stereo grand piano sound along with a key action that plays like “butter” and its pedaling sustain response is excellent.
+Not only that, but this piano is quite versatile in its ability to be taken off its optional stand and put on a portable metal stand and played it that way with a single sustain pedal because it only weighs 37 lbs but produces a beautiful piano tone because of its advanced sound and sampling technology.
+This ES920 will be popular model in homes, schools, universities, churches, studios, and other popular venues just the the previous ES8.
+It’s a great choice whether you’re a beginner, intermediate, or advanced piano player because the ES920 does such a great job in making you feel like you’re playing a real high quality acoustic piano.

-This instrument is fairly intuitive to use, even for people with little experience on a digital piano because the control panel has direct access buttons to select the many features this piano has to offer including the sounds, transpose, rhythms, metronome, and recording features, along with displaying info on a LCD display screen.
-The reason a person would want this instrument is for its versatility in offering a contemporary compact cabinet available in either black or white that can look good in its optional cabinet or be played independently as a portable digital piano along with offering enough exciting digital technology to keep you busy, and providing an extremely satisfying piano playing experience that in our opinion is superior to any other self-contained, compact, and portable (if necessary) digital piano out there, and is superior to any other brand and model we have played under $2000…and we have played them all including Yamaha, Roland, Casio, and others.
-For more thorough and detailed review of the Kawai ES8, please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Kawai ES8 Review
+This instrument is fairly intuitive to use, even for people with little experience on a digital piano because the control panel has direct access buttons to select the many features this piano has to offer including the sounds, transpose, rhythms, metronome, and recording features, along with displaying info on a new and easy to read OLED display screen.
+The reason a person would want this instrument is for its versatility in offering a contemporary compact cabinet available in either black or white that can look good in its optional cabinet or be played independently as a portable digital piano along with offering enough exciting digital technology to keep you busy including Bluetooth wireless connectivity, and providing an extremely satisfying piano playing experience that in our opinion is superior to any other self-contained, compact, and portable (if necessary) digital piano out there.
+In our opinion it is superior to any other brand and model portable digital piano we have played under $2000…and we have played them all including Yamaha, Roland, Casio, and others.

 Korg C1 Air Digital Piano

-The Korg C1 Air normally comes in 3 cabinet colors which include matte black, rosewood, and white along with a new limited edition customer color of White Ash (pictured above).
+The Korg C1 Air normally comes in 3 cabinet colors which include matte black, rosewood, and white along with a new limited edition color of Natural Wood-Grain black finish (pictured above).
 This model also includes a variety of acoustic piano sounds, strings, organs, harpsichord, guitar, vintage electric pianos and more.
 It also has a 2-track MIDI recorder & player that allows anyone to record their left hand and right hand parts separately and then play both parts back individually or simultaneously to evaluate your playing or practice, which is great for students or anyone working to improve their playing.
 But what this piano is really all about is “playing piano” and if that’s what you are looking to do then in our opinion you cannot miss with the Korg C1 Air digital piano, both for looks and performance.
-For more thorough and detailed review of the Korg C1 Air, please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Korg C1 Air Review
+Go to the following link to learn more about the Korg C1 Air: Korg C1 Air Review

 Casio AP-470 Digital Piano